prettier/prettier/website/versioned_docs/version-stable/browser.md

 - **[`parser`](options.md#parser) (or [`filepath`](options.md#file-path))**: One of these options has to be specified for Prettier to know which parser to use.

 - **`plugins`**: Unlike the `format` function from the [Node.js-based API](api.md#prettierformatsource--options), this function doesn’t load plugins automatically.
 The `plugins` option is required because all the parsers included in the Prettier package come as plugins (for reasons of file size).
-These plugins are files in <https://unpkg.com/browse/prettier@3.0.0/plugins/>
+These plugins are files in <https://unpkg.com/browse/prettier@3.0.0/plugins/>.
+Note that `estree` plugin should be loaded when printing JavaScript, TypeScript, Flow, or JSON.

   You need to load the ones that you’re going to use and pass them to `prettier.format` using the `plugins` option.